Looking for an alternative to CliftonStrengths / Gallup's StrengthsFinder?

 Understanding your strengths can help you make decisions about your job and career.
 Knowing what you are good at can help you decide what kind of job to do.
 It can also help you improve your position by focusing on your strengths.

-For example, let’s say that your top strength is “creativity.”
+For example, let’s say that your top talent theme is Ideaton.
 You can use this to decide what kind of job you should pursue that would best fit your strengths.
 You could consider creative roles such as graphic design, advertising, product development, or various other parts of the creative field.

-On the other hand, if your strength is “adaptability,” you could consider jobs requiring a lot of change and flexibility.
+On the other hand, if your talent theme is Adaptability, you could consider jobs requiring a lot of change and flexibility.
 For example, a customer service representative or an operations manager would be great options to explore.